aksnzhy/xlearn_doc/index.rst

     sudo pip install xlearn

 The installation process will take a while to complete, please wait with patience.
-After the installation, users can use the following script in python shell to check whether the xLearn has been installed successfully:
+After the installation, users can use the following script in Python shell to check whether the xLearn has been installed successfully:

 >>> import xlearn as xl
 >>> xl.hello()